E-Levy: Improving the communication and implementation

 Complication

 Citizen resistance to fiscal consolidation is the third in this triumvirate of challenges.
-The request for more expenditure in infrastructure, healthcare, and education is at all times high yet the citizenry is unwilling to burden share.
-This attitude owes in part to perceived profligate spending by gov’t officials, self-perpetuating corruption, unwholesome tax exemptions, and misappropriation of tax funds.
+The request for more expenditure in infrastructure, healthcare and education is at an all-time high yet the citizenry is unwilling to burden share.
+This attitude owes in part to perceived profligate spending by government officials, self-perpetuating corruption, unwholesome tax exemptions, and misappropriation of tax funds.

 The citizen whilst agreeing more contributions can be made (Yes, we need to widen the tax net) also disagrees the contribution should be made (Current collections when used judiciously can solve our problems).